x1n32/Interactive-Support-for-Learning-Collaborative-Software-Development/Task3.md

 - Look at the demo code provided in the Decorator and Observer folders to get familiar.
 - [ ] Create a KnightWithAShield.java class, that extends knightClass and returns " + shield " when the job function is called.
 - [ ] Make KnightWithAShield.java class provide 10 extra defence.
-- [ ] A new Decorator class for a Wizard has been created.
-Fill in the missing words in the file marked with underscores.
+- [ ] A Decorator class for a Wizard has been created.
+Let's add a name as another parameter to WizardDecorator so that it can be displayed in the details() method.
 - [ ] Set WizardDecorator's base magic to 20.
 - [ ] Create a String method called magicSpell() in WizardDecorator that outputs "Casting: ".
 - [ ] Get a friend to join your repository to create a "fireWizard.java" that extends WizardDecorator.
-Make magicSpell() output "Fireball!"
+Make magicSpell() output "Casting: Fireball!"

 # Decorator Task status:<br/>
 [See report on Decorator Task](decorator.md)<br/>